go-shopify/app/README.md

-# Go Shopify - App
+# Go Shopify

-A set of Go helpers and structures to build Shopify apps.
+A set of Go helpers and structures to build Shopify apps and tools.